 Tips to Keep in Mind When Cleaning

-It is a good idea to be consistent in cleaning your toilet tank to avoid both mold and debris from building up inside your toilet.
+It is a good idea to be consistent in cleaning your toilet tank to avoid debris from building up inside your toilet.
 This will protect your toilet, keep it clean, and aid in it lasting longer.
 When cleaning your tank, keep these tips in mind:

 - It is recommended that the toilet tank is cleaned approximately twice per year.